websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/upgrading-search-for-liferay-73.md

 # Upgrading Search for Liferay 7.3

-Upgrading Liferay requires some additional steps to upgrade the search experience.
-The exact steps depend on your existing search engine installation and Liferay version, but you'll always want to being by [backing up your existing indexes](./backing-up-elasticsearch.md).
+After upgrading Liferay, there are additional steps to upgrade the search experience.
+The exact steps depend on your existing search engine installation and Liferay version, but you'll always want to start by [backing up your existing indexes](./backing-up-elasticsearch.md).

 ## Search Upgrade Overview

-The list above just scratches the surface of the search upgrade picture: it doesn't cover any more complicated scenarios (like if you have Liferay Enterprise Search modules to upgrade as well).
+The list below just scratches the surface of the search upgrade picture: it doesn't cover more complicated scenarios (such as upgrading Liferay Enterprise Search modules).
 Find the scenario that matches your Liferay version, LES version (if using LES), and your current search engine stack.
 Use the *Upgrade Steps* column to guide the upgrade.

 | Upgrading from Liferay Version [+ LES Version] | Upgrading From Search Engine Version | Upgrade Steps |
 | :-------- | :---------------- | :-------------- |